LiveOakLabs/terraform-provider-readme/docs/resources/api_specification.md

 ### Required

-- `definition` (String) The raw API specification definition JSON.
+- `definition` (String) Raw API specification definition in JSON format.

 ### Optional

-- `delete_category` (Boolean) Delete the category associated with the API specification when the resource is deleted.
+- `delete_category` (Boolean) Delete the associated category when the resource is deleted.
-- `semver` (String) The semver(-ish) of the API specification.
-This value may also be set in the definition JSON `info:version` key, but will be ignored if this attribute is set.
-Changing the version of a created resource will replace the API specification.
-Use unique resources to use the same specification across multiple versions.

-Learn more about document versioning at <https://docs.readme.com/main/docs/versions>.
+- `semver` (String) Semver (or similar) for the API specification.
+This value can be set in the `info:version` key of the definition JSON, but this parameter takes precedence.
+Changing the version will replace the API specification.
+Use unique resources for multiple versions.
+Learn more about document versioning [here](https://docs.readme.com/main/docs/versions).

 ### Read-Only

 - `category` (Object) Category metadata for the API specification. (see [below for nested schema](#nestedatt--category))
-- `id` (String) The unique identifier of the API specification.
+- `id` (String) Unique identifier of the API specification.
-- `last_synced` (String) Timestamp of last synchronization.
+- `last_synced` (String) Timestamp of the last synchronization.
-- `source` (String) The creation source of the API specification.
+- `source` (String) Creation source of the API specification.
-- `title` (String) The title of the API specification derived from the specification JSON.
+- `title` (String) Title derived from the specification JSON.
-- `type` (String) The type of the API specification.
+- `type` (String) Type of the API specification.
-- `uuid` (String) The API registry UUID associated with the specification.
+- `uuid` (String) UUID of the API registry associated with this specification.
-- `version` (String) The version ID the API specification is associated with.
+- `version` (String) Version ID associated with the API specification.

 <a id="nestedatt--category"></a>
 ### Nested Schema for `category`